-Hydro One Limited (Hydro One or the Company) was incorporated on August 31, 2015, under the Business Corporations Act (Ontario).
-On October 31, 2015, the Company acquired Hydro One Inc., a company previously wholly-owned by the Province of Ontario (Province).
-At December 31, 2021, the Province held approximately 47.2% (2020 - 47.3%) of the common shares of Hydro One.
+Hydro One Inc. (Hydro One or the Company) was incorporated on December 1, 1998, under the Business Corporations Act (Ontario) and is wholly-owned by Hydro One Limited.
 The principal businesses of Hydro One are the transmission and distribution of electricity to customers within Ontario.